When talking about taxes, you’ve probably heard people throw around terms like:

 Refundable tax credits and benefits are like gift cards

 They are real cash that the government gives you.
 The value of the gift card will first be used to reduce or eliminate any tax you owe.
-It will then be used for you to save for retirement in CPP and in case of unemployment in EI.

 Non-refundable tax credits and deductions are like coupons